danielpenchev98/DSA/README.md

 # DSA
-preparation during the Summer for the DSA cource in FMI\n Data Structures and Algorithms content of rep:
+(preparation during the Summer for the DSA cource in FMI)

+Data Structures and Algorithms content of rep:
 - LinkedLists